kpdecker/jsdiff/README.md

 Based on the algorithm proposed in
 ["An O(ND) Difference Algorithm and its Variations" (Myers, 1986)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.4.6927).

+## API

+* JsDiff.diffChars(oldStr, newStr)
+    Diffs two blocks of text, comparing character by character.

+    Returns a list of change objects (See below).

+* JsDiff.diffWords(oldStr, newStr)
+    Diffs two blocks of text, comparing word by word.

+    Returns a list of change objects (See below).

+* JsDiff.diffLines(oldStr, newStr)
+    Diffs two blocks of text, comparing line by line.

+    Returns a list of change objects (See below).

+* JsDiff.diffCss(oldStr, newStr)
+    Diffs two blocks of text, comparing CSS tokens.

+    Returns a list of change objects (See below).

+* JsDiff.createPatch(fileName, oldStr, newStr, oldHeader, newHeader)
+    Creates a unified diff patch.

+    Parameters:
+    * fileName : String to be output in the filename sections of the patch
+    * oldStr : Original string value
+    * newStr : New string value
+    * oldHeader : Additional information to include in the old file header
+    * newHeader : Additional information to include in thew new file header

+* convertChangesToXML(changes)
+    Converts a list of changes to a serialized XML format

+### Change Objects
+Many of the methods above return change objects.
+These objects are consist of the following fields:

+* value: Text content
+* added: True if the value was inserted into the new string
+* removed: True of the value was removed from the old string

+Note that some cases may omit a particular flag field.
+Comparison on the flag fields should always be done in a truthy or falsy manner.

 ## License

 Software License Agreement (BSD License)